nagasudhirpulla/taming_python/blog/skills/flask_client_creds_oauth.md

 * In this demo, a python script will act as a client and fetch data from the resource server
 * `requests` python module is used to fetch access token from the OAuth server and data from resource server using HTTP GET and POST requests.
 The `requests` module can be installed using the command `pyhon -m pip install requests`
 * The following is the workflow of the python client
-	* Fetch access token from
+	* Fetch access token from OAuth server by providing client credentials